-I’m working with the fine pianist Olga Jegunova on an interesting new form of storytelling for both adults and children.
+I’m working with the fine pianist Olga Jegunova on a new form of storytelling for both adults and children.
 I tell traditional stories (well, my version of them) while Olga improvises around classical themes.
-We’ve developed a fantastic version of The Flaming Firebird, plus that old favourite Peter and the Wolf, and we’re now working on some other stories.
+We’ve developed a fantastic version of The Flaming Firebird, plus that old favourite Peter and the Wolf, and we’re now working on other stories.
 Here’s a video of how we work.
 And here’s a short video of us in action at Kings Place in London.

+We love working with schools.
 If you would like to book us, please read the notes below.

 Here’s what one teacher said of a recent performance: